arjungopisetty/FlaskHelm/README.md

 ```

 ## Production
 The chart is running on a GKE cluster.
 The app is available at this free subdomain: [flaskhelloworld.tk](flaskhelloworld.tk).
+If that goes down, it is availble at this reserved IP: http://34.120.196.36/